nazoadiego/Kinoko/README.md

 - [ ] Mark Task as done in the work session page

 ### Done
+- [X] Sign out button on the navbar doesn't sign you out
+- [X] Add the Sign up button
 - [X] Recover yesterday's navbar and integrate it to the master
 - [X] Work on the Figma
+- [X] Add the login button
 - [X] Create a timebox
 - [X] Delete a timebox
 - [X] Create a task: add a button and a modal in the dashboard